CaraMcAvinchey/the-puzzle-exchange/README.md

 ### DESIGN CHOICES

 #### Colors
-- The hero image of a white puzzle piece on a yellow background inspired the color palette of the website including a dark grey for he headings and body text.
+- The hero image of a white puzzle piece on a yellow background inspired the color palette of the website.
+The headings and body text are dark grey to ensure clear contrast and readability for the user.
 #### Typography
 - The logo and headings use Roboto Condensed and body text uses Lato.
 #### Images